walidsaleh/provet-sign-up/README.md

 The password field features an intuitive eye icon for toggling password visibility, directly integrated within the input field.
 This approach provides a clean, modern solution for password masking:

-- Seamless icon integration
+*   Seamless icon integration
-- Dynamic open/closed eye states
+*   Dynamic open/closed eye states
-- Conditional display based on password input
+*   Conditional display based on password input
-- Immediate visual feedback on password visibility
+*   Immediate visual feedback on password visibility

 ### Form Submission

-The submit button is disabled until form is valid.
-The form submission process follows a loading state, with a success message displayed upon successful submission.
+The submit button is disabled until the form is valid.
+During the form submission loading state, all form fields are disabled to prevent further user input and ensure data consistency.
+A success message is displayed upon successful submission.
 The checkbox state is updated to reflect the user's choice about receiving updates.